wso2/k8s-api-operator/README.md

 deployment.apps "wso2apim" created
 service "wso2apim-service" created
 ```
-  You can check the the details about running server by checking running pods or services in kubernetes runtime.
-You can execute following command you see how WSO2 API Manager deployed in kubernetes.
+  You can check the the details about running server by checking running pods or services in Kubernetes runtime.
+You can execute following command you see how WSO2 API Manager deployed in Kubernetes.
 ```$xslt
 >>kubectl get services -n wso2
 NAME               TYPE           CLUSTER-IP      EXTERNAL-IP   PORT(S)      AGE